pmd/pmd/docs/pages/pmd/userdocs/suppressing.md

     changing the Rule, but you do not need to submit a patch back to the PMD project.

-If you need to modify the Rule, see [How to write a rule](../customizing/howtowritearule.html).
+If you need to modify the Rule, see [How to write a rule](/pmd_devdocs_writing_pmd_rules.html).
-Otherwise, the other suppression methods are explain in the following sections.
+Otherwise, the other suppression methods are explained in the following sections.

 ## Annotations